 over each row and perform some calculations.
 But pandas provide a much

 more efficient way.
-You can use the apply()
+You can use the apply() method to run a

 function on each row.
 This is fast and makes it easy to complex